chantastic/sites/chan.dev-astro/src/content/posts/my-2019-portable-podcast-rig.md

 ---
 title: My 2019 Portable Podcast Rig
-date: 2019-10-21
+publishDate: 2019-10-21
 tags:
   - post
 ---

 Just packed my portable podcast rig for the first time this year.
-It's changed a lot and I thought I'd fill interested nerds in on the updates.
+It's changed a lot and I thought I'd fill interested nerds in on the uppublishDates.

 ## Case